When Is the Best Time To Post on TikTok in 2025?

 One of the main indicators of quality content on TikTok is how quickly and positively your content is received.
 For that reason alone, timing matters: you have to appeal to as many of your diehard followers as possible for them to like and share it.

 There’s not much point in posting content if that following is asleep or when they’re less likely to be looking at their phones.
-After all, there’s an ocean of other content on TikTok for them to see (the average user will spend 48 minutes a day on the app in 2024, and they have plenty of videos to choose from).
+After all, there’s an ocean of other content on TikTok for them to see (the average user will spend more than 58 minutes a day on the app in 2024, and they have plenty of videos to choose from).
 If you time your content well, you’re more likely to reach your devoted followers.

-When you plan the best times to post on TikTok, think about the ways users tend to engage with TikTok on their phones—in the evenings when they’re relaxing after a long day, late at night when they can’t sleep, on lunch breaks, and between tasks.
+When you plan the best times to post on TikTok, think about the ways users tend to engage with TikTok on their phones — in the evenings when they’re relaxing after a long day, late at night when they can’t sleep, on lunch breaks, and between tasks.

 The following times all come from a survey done by Influencer Marketing Hub, which is based on data from over 100,000 posts.
 The times are all in EST, so please remember to adjust for time zone differences if needed.